Skip to main content

 2024 NH Gubernatorial Primary

-The 2024 general election may seem far away, but candidates are already lining up to replace Gov. Chris Sununu.
-He has held the office for four terms, a near-record for the state, and decided against a fifth term in July.
-The list below includes both officially declared and potential, undeclared candidates.
+The New Hampshire filing period closed June 14, and almost a dozen candidates have lined up to replace Gov. Chris Sununu.
+He held the office for four terms, a near-record for the state, and decided against a fifth term in July 2023.

 Democrat